MicrosoftDocs/windows-itpro-docs/windows/deployment/update/olympia/olympia-enrollment-guidelines.md

 Choose one of the following two enrollment options:

-- If you need to keep your current Windows 10 edition, follow the steps to [set up an AAD-registered device](#enrollment-keep-current-edition).
-However, you will not be able to log on to the device with your Olympia account.
+- To set up an AAD-registered device, [follow these steps](#enrollment-keep-current-edition).
+In this case, you log onto the device by using an existing (non-Olympa) account.

-- If you want to upgrade your Windows 10 edition from Pro to Enterprise, follow the steps to  [set up an Azure Active Directory-joined device](#enrollment-upgrade-to-enterprise).
-You will be able to log on to the device with your Olympia account.
+- If you are running Windows 10 Pro, we recommend that you upgrade to Windows 10 Enterprise by following these steps to  [set up an Azure Active Directory-joined device](#enrollment-upgrade-to-enterprise).
+In this case, you will be able to log on to the device with your Olympia account.

 <a id="enrollment-keep-current-edition"></a>